CCI-Tools/cate/doc/source/architecture.rst

 specifies an operation's signature in terms of its expected inputs and produced outputs.

 The CCI Toolbox framework may invoke an operation with a ``Monitor`` object, if the operation supports it.
-The operation can report processing progress to the monitor or check th monitor if a user has requested to cancel the (long running) operation.
+The operation can report processing progress to the monitor or check the monitor if a user has requested to cancel the (long running) operation.

 .. _uml_op: